apache/openserverless-site/content/en/docs/reference/entities/_index.md

 ---
 title: Entities
 ---
-You can find more informations about Nuvolaris and OpenWhisk entities
+You can find more informations about OpenServerless and OpenWhisk entities
 here:

 - [Actions](#actions.adoc)